 13. Craft Up Some Cocktails

 The Fourth of July is the perfect excuse to try out all of those refreshing summer drinks that you just haven’t had time to do.
 My personal favorite?
 A boozy lemonade seltzer.
-But did you know that you can easily make a one-of-a-kind cocktail creation by taking that seltzer and added all sorts of fun additions?!
+But did you know that you can easily make a one-of-a-kind cocktail creation by taking that seltzer and adding all sorts of fun additions?!

 Use your day off and experiment with a ton of great recipes, and hey, maybe you’ll even find your next signature drink!